cawmntydevelopment/CAWMNTY/front-end/README.md

 ---
 ✅ Wallet linking integrations were made.
+✅ Home Page design is completed.
+✅ Notifications Page design is completed.
+✅ Explore Page design is completed.
-<br/>⏳ Home Page started to be developed.
+<br/>⏳ Settings Page started to be developed.

 ---